AIPowerGrid/grid-wingman/README.md

 *   ~Migrate to Shadcn/ui from Chakra-UI V2,~ and ~React 19~.
 [20250509]
 *   Search with API for wikipedia/kiwix(zim-reader)
 *   Search with API for Google
-*   Simple tool use to enhance the current web search to reduce the cost of running LLM and get a better result.
+*   ~Simple tool use to enhance the current web search to reduce the cost of running LLM and get a better result.~ [20250512]
 *   Better local TTS/STT by API.
 *   Replace 'deep research' with local/basic API services (even free tier)
 *   "Memory" for the chat history with RAG and search.